Up to 50% off sofas & mattresses — limited‑time deals.

 What Is an Organic Mattress?

-Shoppers usually land here after hitting the same wall: one brand says “organic,” another says “natural,” a third highlights low VOCs, and none make it easy to tell what is actually inside the bed.
-This guide explains what an organic mattress really is, which labels matter, what trade-offs to watch for, and how to narrow the field without paying for greenwashed marketing.
+Shoppers usually land here after hitting the same wall: one brand says “organic,” another says “natural,” a third highlights low VOCs, and none make it easy to see what is actually inside the bed.
+This guide breaks down what an organic mattress actually means, which labels matter, which trade-offs deserve attention, and how to narrow the field without paying extra for greenwashed language.

 What to Know Before You Buy an Organic Mattress

-• The safest working definition of an organic mattress is certification-based, not marketing-based.
-In practice, that usually means GOTS for textile components and finished textile products, and GOLS for organic latex components.
-GREENGUARD Gold and OEKO-TEX can add useful safety information, but they are not organic standards.
+• Use certifications, not adjectives.
+For most shoppers, the clearest baseline is GOTS for finished textile components and GOLS for organic latex.
+GREENGUARD Gold and OEKO-TEX can add useful context through mattress safety certifications, but they are not organic certifications.

 Organic Mattress Myths, Risks, and Buying Mistakes